-A limited number of credits earned in Special Topics (298) courses may count toward meeting graduation requirements.
+A limited number of credits earned in Special Topics (298) courses may count toward meeting graduation requirements, depending on the degree.
 Students should consult with their academic advisor prior to arranging for Special Topics courses.
+Refer to Special Topics (303.10) in this catalog.